2004 SANFL Grand Final

 The 2004 South Australian National Football League (SANFL) Grand Final saw the Central District Bulldogs defeat Woodville-West Torrens by 125 points to claim the club's fourth premiership victory.
+This is the record margin of victory in an SANFL Grand Final to date.

 The match was played on Sunday 3 October 2004 at Football Park in front of a crowd of 24,207.